zezosarg/bibliography-manager/README.md

 Or check  <a href="https://nodejs.org/en/download">Download Node.js®</a>

-## Install
+## Install the project
-First clone the repo, then install dependencies executing:
+After cloning or downloading the repo, install dependencies executing:

 ```bash
 cd your-project-name